ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification: Related Works

-Inspired from masked language modeling (MLM) \cite{devlin2018bert} and masked image modeling (MIM) \cite{atito2021sit}, several masked acoustic modeling (MAM) approaches such as SSAST \cite{gong2022ssast} and MAE-AST \cite{baade2022mae} were introduced which learn to reconstruct the masked time-frequency patches of an arbitrary shape from a given spectrogram.
-This offers potential advantages over the methods such as Audio2Vec \cite{tagliasacchi2020pre} which focuses on temporal modelling via reconstructing masked temporal spectrogram frames.
+Inspired by the masked language modeling (MLM) \cite{devlin2018bert} and masked image modeling (MIM) \cite{atito2021sit}, several masked acoustic modeling (MAM) approaches such as SSAST \cite{gong2022ssast} and MAE-AST \cite{baade2022mae} were introduced which learn to reconstruct the masked time-frequency patches of an arbitrary shape from a given spectrogram.
+This offers potential advantages over the methods such as Audio2Vec \cite{tagliasacchi2020pre}, which focus on temporal modelling via reconstructing masked temporal spectrogram frames.
 In SSAST \cite{gong2022ssast}, the transformer based AST model \cite{gong2021ast} is pretrained on unlabelled audio from AudioSet and Librispeech with joint generative and discriminative masked spectrogram patch modeling.
-SSAST uses a very high masking ratio, hence the vast majority of self-attention is computed on mask tokens.
-To address this, MAE-AST \cite{baade2022mae} introduces the encoder-decoder architecture from masked autoencoder into the SSAST, where a large encoder is used to learn on unmasked input while a shallow decoder is used to reconstruct masked input with encoder outputs and masked tokens.
+SSAST uses a very high masking ratio, hence the vast majority of self-attention is computed on masked patches.
+On the other hand, MAE-AST \cite{baade2022mae} and Audio-MAE \cite{xu2022masked} introduce the encoder-decoder architecture from masked autoencoder \cite{baade2022mae}, where a large encoder is used to learn on unmasked input while a smaller decoder is used to reconstruct masked input with encoder outputs and masked tokens.

 Despite the promising performance of the transformer models in capturing local representations as in SSAST~\cite{gong2022ssast}, MAE-AST~\cite{baade2022mae}, and global representation as in ATST \cite{li2022atst}, the transformer architecture is limited in capturing optimal local contextual information or global relational information from audio.
 Modelling both local and global information optimally, nevertheless, can be crucial for detecting transient acoustic events such as gun shots as well as symphony.
 In this paper, we propose a novel self-supervised pretraining method for local context modelling via token similarity learning, and global representation learning via contrastive instance classification.
-This allows the transformer model to capture fine-grained region/contextual dependencies as well as global representation learnt from data rather than making any explicit assumption about the inductive bias as is the case in CNNs.
-This novel framework as a result significantly improves the quality of the learned audio representations.
+Such combination allows the transformer model to capture fine-grained region/contextual dependencies as well as global representation learnt from data, rather than injecting any inductive biases as in the case of CNNs.
+As a result, this novel framework significantly improves the quality of the learned audio representations.